brrbrr/terraform-linode-core-stackscripts/examples/juiceshop/README.md

 > OWASP Juice Shop is probably the most modern and sophisticated insecure web application!
 It can be used in security trainings, awareness demos, CTFs and as a guinea pig for security tools!
 Juice Shop encompasses vulnerabilities from the entire OWASP Top Ten along with many other security flaws found in real-world applications!

-The [juiceshop_stackscript.sh](./juiceshop_stackscript.sh) StackScript is responsible for installing an OWASP Juiceshop docker container and exposing it on port 80. this staskcript allows to [secure your server](https://www.linode.com/docs/products/compute/compute-instances/guides/set-up-and-secure/) as per Linode guide.
+The [juiceshop_stackscript.sh](./juiceshop_stackscript.sh) StackScript is responsible for installing an OWASP Juiceshop docker container and exposing it on port 80.
+This staskcript allows to [secure your server](https://www.linode.com/docs/products/compute/compute-instances/guides/set-up-and-secure/) as per Linode guide.

 # Usage